 4. Urban growth areas should be designated so as to be compatible with the use of designated natural resource lands and critical areas.

-5. Urban growth areas should follow logical boundaries and consider citizen preferences.
+5. Urban growth areas should follow logical boundaries and consider community preferences.

-6. The county should attempt to reach agreement with each city and town on the location of an urban growth area within which the city or town is located.
+6. The county will attempt to reach agreement with each city and town on the location of an urban growth area within which the city or town is located.

-7. Expansion of an urban growth boundary should ensure provision of transportation, municipal water and an adequate water supply for the succeeding 20 years in a manner that does not degrade the Puget Sound or waters flowing into it.
-North County jurisdictions must ensure that the area can be served by municipal sewer, and South County jurisdictions must demonstrate that the expansion area can be served by sewage disposal methods that provide for the effective treatment of waste water in a manner that does not degrade waters flowing into the Puget Sound in the succeeding 20 years.
+7. Expansion of an urban growth boundary must ensure provision of transportation, municipal water and an adequate water supply for the succeeding 20 years in a manner that does not degrade the Puget Sound or waters flowing into it.
+North county jurisdictions must ensure that the area can be served by municipal sewer, and South county jurisdictions must demonstrate that the expansion area can be served by sewage disposal methods that provide for the effective treatment of waste water in a manner that does not degrade waters flowing into the Puget Sound in the succeeding 20 years.

-8. Expansion of an urban growth area boundary should meet one of the following two criteria:
+8. Expansion of an urban growth area boundary should meet one of the following three criteria: